top of page

 Renee New

 After working in clinics where she would treat multiple patients in an hour, Renee finally decided to go out on her own to change her approach to patient care.
-She now offers a more holistic, personalized plan of care that helps her patients get to the root cause of their pain or impairment and helps them recover as quickly as they can.
+She now offers a more holistic, personalized plan of care that helps her patients get to the root cause of their pain or impairment and supports them in recovering as quickly and effectively as possible.

-Renee began her health and wellness journey early on in life and practices a holistic approach to her own and her family’s health care.
-This was the driving force to become a part of the Fort Worth Wellness team and surround herself with other like minded health care professionals who support one another in making a positive change one life at a time.
+Renee began her own health and wellness journey early in life and has always embraced a holistic approach to caring for herself and her family.
+This passion ultimately led her to become part of the Fort Worth Wellness team, where she is surrounded by like-minded healthcare professionals who are committed to making a positive difference one life at a time.

-When she’s not working, she and her husband are busy with their three very active boys and their daughter.
-You may see Renee on the sidelines of a Heights baseball game, walking her dog, riding her bike or taking a leisure jog through her Ridglea North neighborhood.
+When she’s not working, Renee and her husband stay busy with their three very active boys and daughter.
+You may find her on the sidelines at a Heights baseball game, walking her dog, riding her bike, or enjoying a leisurely jog through her Ridglea North neighborhood.

 Get to Know Renee